 Privacy: In common with all podcast players, pressing "play" on the inbuilt player above will download the audio directly from the podcast host, and in doing so will share some personal data (like your IP address or details of your device) with them.

-Cache: We cache most information on these pages for seven days; audio analysis for considerably longer.
-This page was produced on May 25 at 07:39:37 UTC.
+Cache: We cache most information on these pages, and are currently caching pages for at least fourteen days.
+This page was produced on August 26 at 17:03:40 UTC.
 Flush the cache